Icon-5066STANAG 5066 Server

 Icon-5066 is a modem-independent STANAG 5066 server.
 It enables applications to work efficiently over HF Modems/Radios and allows multiple applications to work simultaneously.

-Icon-5066 runs as two services, which may be Windows services or Linux processes, as shown in the diagram below:
+Icon-5066 runs as several processes on Windows or Linux, as shown in the diagram below:

-- The Icon-5066 Core service runs one or more independent Icon 5066 nodes.
+- The Icon-5066 Core service comprises one or more independent Icon-5066 nodes controlled by DDSD.
 Each of these nodes implements the STANAG 5066 protocols and connects to a modem.
 This enables multiple STANAG 5066 services to be conveniently run on a single server.

 Each Icon-5066 node can have one or more drivers configured that support a variety of capabilities.
 These drivers are implemented in the Lua scripting language.
 This has a number of advantages: